ABOUT

 Simms is also well aware of the responsibilities he has to the Davison family’s legacy.
 “It’s been great to come back to such a beautiful property like Mapperley, which has produced so many great horses,” he said.
 “I was very fortunate to be given the unique opportunity to come home, take over the farm and be able to put my own signature on the place.

 “My father was quick to remind me that I am the third generation of stud masters at Mapperley.
-The farm has been handed down from my grand parents to my father and to me and hopefully in the years to come I can do the same.”
+The farm has been handed down from my grandparents to my father and to me and hopefully in the years to come I can do the same.”

 John and Doreen Davison founded Mapperley Stud in 1964 on the lush pastures of Matamata in the Waikato region of the north island.
 With Doreen having been born in England, the Davison’s were regular visitors to the old country and generally returned to New Zealand with a mare of two when running a property on the South Island.